svikramjeet/laravel-boilerplate/readme.md

 ## About this repo

-This repository used CircleCI as continous integration and deploy laravel7 application on heroku
+This boilerplate use CircleCI as continous integration and deploy laravel7 application on heroku

 #### Basic Requirements
   * Git